codeur/action-bundler-audit/README.md

 3. Merge the PR.
 4. The release workflow will automatically bump the version, create a release, and update major/minor tags (e.g. v1).

+### Labels

+Managed by GitHub Actions.
+See .github/labels.json.